Are you looking to jumpstart your creative career? Then you need to create a portfolio website.

 The menu is purposefully written with a thin and simple font so that the logo and the background can take the center stage.

-You should consider a similar approach if you have a highly visual portfolio and want to make an impression even before the visitor has scrolled through the individual projects.
+You should consider a similar approach if you have highly visual portfolios and want to create an impression even before the visitor has scrolled through the individual projects on your site.

 The next section on the landing page features a square grid with examples of her work, and the about section and formal resume are placed towards the bottom of the page.

 Doing this makes it easy to really engage with the visitors and show them real examples of what you can and have done in the past.

 Tip 💁 – Full-width images are the perfect way for visual storytellers to display their work.
 If you are a photographer, cinematographer, or graphic designer, this could be for you.

 Building a web design portfolio isn’t as complicated as you might think.

 In fact, if you look at Robby Leonardi, it can be fun, informative, and serve as inspiration for potential clients.

 Leonardi’s portfolio website opts for a fun, game-like website design.
 It’s a one-page website in essence, but offers many complex features like pop-ups and hidden features for each of the different sections.